r4r7r0x/cybersecurity-writeups/README.md

 I'm a 17-year-old cybersecurity enthusiast from Spain passionate about ethical hacking, penetration testing and red team operations.
-Currently completing HackTheBox Starting Point machines while building a strong foundation for a career in offensive security.
+Currently completing HackTheBox machines while building a strong foundation for a career in offensive security.

 **Goals:**
 - eJPT certification — July 2026